 “Having come from Europe, where the training was outstanding, I was disappointed when I saw the level of coaching in Canada, until I met Tony Roth.
 He re-ignited my love for tennis.
 He started working with me back at step one.
 There were tough times, but all I would have to do is look to my right and there was Tony, encouraging me and never giving up on me.
 This always kept me going, and always made me want to achieve the next level of tennis.

 Also, being part of the Noble Tennis School gave me the opportunity to train with some of the best players in Ontario.
 On the side at these practices you would always have a coach behind you, feeding you more and more knowledge, teaching you all about discipline and hard work.
 I came back day after day to Master-Class, knowing that I would walk away a better and smarter player.

 Now, having been at University and having been involved in an extremely competitive environment there, when I’m home I come back to the Noble Tennis School.
 This is where I can become the best I can be; on court with the number one coach in the nation, Tony Roth!”

 Jason harks back to the days when the School was located in Kingston, Ontario.
 His story is all about the rule of quality over quantity.

-Living in Trenton, where there are no courts, meant driving nearly 2 hours each day for his training.
-He came to Kingston 2-3 times per week and, working strictly with Tony Roth and Ben Etheve-Meek, and playing plenty of tournaments, this talented and famously calm young man achieved a ranking inside the top 10 in Canada and earned a full scholarship with the University of Utah, a top 50 NCAA Division 1 team.
+Living in Trenton, where there are no indoor courts, meant driving two hours per day for his training.
+He came to Kingston 2-3 times per week and, working strictly with Tony Roth and Ben Etheve-Meek, and playing lots of tournaments, this talented and famously calm young man achieved a ranking inside the top 10 in Canada and a full scholarship with the University of Utah, a top 50 NCAA Division 1 team.